dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 ## The chip

-We will be using the **STM32F030F4P6** chip throughout this tutorial series.
+We will be using the **STM32F030F4P6** throughout this tutorial series.
 Out of the hundreds of STM32 variants, this is actually the cheapest and most basic chip available.
 And here is its specs:

 ![Alt text](resources/spec.png)